 At this stage, if a survey cannot be completed due to the current restrictions and the certificate of survey will elapse as a consequence, people can apply for an Exemption 7—Marine Safety (Temporary operations) Exemption permit.

-(AMSA)Marine Notice 04 of 2020 Reg.
-Maximum period of shipboard service for seafarers during COVID-19 pandemic
+(AMSA)Marine Notice 10 of 2020 Temporary arrangements for the maximum period of shipboard service for seafarers during COVID-19 pandemic

-Guidance in respect of the maximum continuous period that a seafarer can serve on board a vessel without taking leave.
+Guidance in respect of the maximum continuous period that a seafarer can serve on board a vessel without taking leave, during the COVID-19 pandemic.

 |AZERBAIJAN||Amendments to the adopted procedure for the mitigation of disruption to the delivery of essential services in the even of the COVID-19 pandemic